RobDWaller/ReallySimpleArrayTest/README.md

 $ php ./public/index.php
 ```

-To test in the browser, either start a php server:
+To test in the browser, either install PHP locally and start a PHP server:

 ```shell
 $ cd ./public